altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

 'M::Maybe it was the bridge: transition point broke.'
 ~She heard, then felt a rumble in the distance~
 ~The nothing below was growing~
-*Fault lines cracked from the falling cliff face, rushing through the dry red clay, surrounding her* *She jumped, then fell back down*
+*Fault lines cracked, rushing through the dry red clay, surrounding her* *She jumped, then fell back down on her side*
 ~The pillar was still falling, faster than she could fly~ ~There was no obvious exit~
-*She tried to run*
+*She tried to crawl*
-~And worse the gravity of the falling pillar made even standing up nearly impossible~ ~Martha saw the earth riven at the cracks, she heard and felt the rumble, and her stomach dropped~ *The land mass she was on fell in, holding shape*
+~And worse the gravity of the falling pillar made even standing up nearly impossible~ ~Martha saw the earth riven at the cracks, she heard and felt the rumble, and her stomach dropped~ *The land mass she was on fell in, holding shape* ~Martha was still under the effects the of faster falling pillar's gravity, which lessened with each passing moment of her decent~
-*She stood up*
-~Martha was still under the effects the of faster falling pillar's gravity, which lessened with each passing moment of her decent~
 *She looked up*
 ~Above her the walls of the circle soon filled the sky, winking out the sun, plunging her in darkness~